IlkomUNJ/io-uring-reverse-engineering-team-4/source_information.md

 Handles asynchronous notification infrastructure for io_uring, including support for linked completion events and zero-copy send notifications.
 Integrates with kernel signaling mechanisms to track and report deferred operation status.

 ### opdef.c
-Defines various operation types and their corresponding handlers for `io_uring`.
+Defines various operation types and their corresponding handlers for io_uring.
 It includes the registration of supported operations and their dispatch functions, acting as the central registry for operation types.

 ### openclose.c
-Implements file open and close operations for `io_uring`.
-Handles asynchronous file opening and closing via the `io_uring` interface, efficiently managing the lifecycle of files.
+Implements file open and close operations for io_uring.
+Handles asynchronous file opening and closing via the io_uring interface, efficiently managing the lifecycle of files.

 ### poll.c
-Provides the implementation of polling operations for `io_uring`.
+Provides the implementation of polling operations for io_uring.
 It allows asynchronous monitoring of file descriptors for events, integrating with the kernel’s polling mechanism for efficient event notification.

 ### register.c
-Handles resource registration with `io_uring`.
+Handles resource registration with io_uring.
 Manages the pre-registration of buffers, files, and other resources, optimizing their access through the registration API.

 ### rsrc.c
-Manages resources used in `io_uring` operations.
+Manages resources used in io_uring operations.
 Responsible for resource allocation, tracking, and cleanup, offering abstractions for efficient resource management.

 ### rw.c
-Implements the read and write operations for `io_uring`.
+Implements the read and write operations for io_uring.
 Facilitates core data transfer functionality for file I/O with optimizations designed for high-throughput and low-latency operations.

 ### splice.c
-Handles splice operations in `io_uring`.
+Handles splice operations in io_uring.
 Enables efficient data transfer between file descriptors without copying to userspace, supporting zero-copy data movement between pipes and other file descriptors.

 ## Headers
 ### advice.h